Ada-Developers-Academy/C3Projects--VideoStoreAPI/endpoints.md

 __Endpoint__
 `PUT ./rentals/{:customer_id}/return/{:movie_id}`

-Returns the updated rental information for that checked in movie and all previously returned movies in descending order of `return_date`.
+Returns the updated rental information for that checked in movie and that movie's previous rental history in descending order of `return_date`.

 __Request Parameters__